heyimsakshi/heyimsakshi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Anonymous
+- 🔭 I’m currently working on ...MERN projects
 - 🌱 I’m currently learning ...MERN stack
 - 👯 I’m looking to collaborate on ...any FullStack
-- 🤔 I’m looking for help with ...AWS
+- 🤔 I’m looking for help with ...Remote jobs/ Open source contributor
 - 💬 Ask me about ...Anything geeky
 - 📫 How to reach me: ... mail_me @shakshi.agrawal1115@gmail.com
 - 😄 Pronouns: ...She/Her
-- ⚡ Fun fact: ...  :)
+- ⚡ Fun fact: ...I'm Tom :)